Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Secondhand smoke from a vape has a different chemical composition from that of tobacco cigarettes.

-However, prolonged exposure to secondhand vapor could be as damaging to your body as secondhand cigarette smoke!
+However, prolonged exposure to second hand vapor could be as damaging to your body as second hand cigarette smoke!

 Luckily, there are ways to minimize the risks — like using high-quality nicotine-free vapes.